tiongMax/Leetcode/README.md

 - Instead of expanding from inside of the board, we can start and expand from outside of the board
 - 994 (multiple entry point bfs):
 - There can be multiple entry point for the traverse (search), we just insert all of them into a queue and do bfs.
+- 1631 and 778 (dijkstra on matrix)
+- We should update the visited after the node is popped out from the heap instead of before pushing it into the heap.
+For bfs, we only visit (push and pop) each node once.
+As for dijkstra, we might visit it more than once to find the shortest path.